CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 In a nutshell:

-Based on expert advice, product testing and survey feedback from over 300 members of The Bump community, we chose Clearblue Advanced Digital Ovulation Test as the overall best ovulation test, as it’s affordable, easy to use and fast-acting.
+Based on our hands-on product testing, survey feedback from over 300 members of The Bump community and expert advice from two ob-gyns and a reproductive endocrinologist, we chose the Clearblue Advanced Digital Ovulation Test as the overall best ovulation test, thanks to its accuracy, simplicity and affordability.

-One thing to note is that women with predictable cycles can likely get away with less expensive options, while those with irregular cycles may want to opt for an advanced digital testing system that offers more insight into their fertility.
+Of course, there are a ton of ovulation tests available to you, and the differences can be overwhelming.
+Women with predictable cycles can likely get away with less expensive options, while those with irregular cycles may want to opt for an advanced digital testing system that offers more insight into their fertility.
 “There are simple test strips that are very similar to urine pregnancy tests, and there are digital tests that can evaluate the results electronically,” explains Shaun Williams, MD, a reproductive endocrinologist at Reproductive Medicine Associates of Connecticut.
 According to Jenna Turocy, MD, an ob-gyn and reproductive endocrinology and infertility expert at Columbia University Fertility Center, the choice depends on personal preference, convenience and budget.
 “Basic test strips are more affordable but require interpretation of lines.
 Digital trackers provide clear results, but typically cost more.”
-Digital ovulation tests may also offer additional features like a display of high fertility days, peak fertility days and sometimes even Bluetooth connectivity to sync with apps.
-While digital ovulation tests may help you gain a clearer picture of your cycle, Turocy advises people with irregular cycles or underlying health conditions like polycystic ovary syndrome (PCOS) to consult a healthcare professional specializing in fertility early on.

-• We interviewed two medical experts that specialize in reproductive endocrinology and infertility—to get the lowdown on how ovulation tests work and how to read the results.
+• We interviewed two medical experts who specialize in reproductive endocrinology and infertility to get the lowdown on how ovulation tests work and how to read your ovulation test results.

 • We consulted medical sources like the American Pregnancy Association (APA) for information on how to track your ovulation cycle.